super9du/ezmq/README.md

 ```

-> Pro Tip:
+> A suggestion:
 >
-> Unless there's a specific need, it's advisable to create only one Connection globally, with all message sending and receiving handled by the Producer and Consumer.
+> Unless there are specific requirements, we only need to create one connection globally and use the producer and consumer to handle all message sending and receiving.

-To Be Implemented
+To be implemented
 ---

 * Asynchronous message sending and confirmation
 * Handling of duplicate consumption
-* Message resend when a queue is not found under network partition conditions (ReturnListener)
+* Message retransmission in case of not finding the queue during network partition (ReturnListener)
-* Consumer ack retry
+* Consumer acknowledgement retry

 License
 ---